ruppinlab/DECODEM/README.md

 if `svdat = True` in the scripts, the figures will be saved in [data/plots](data/plots/) (in .pdf format).

-The figures are further polished using Adobe Illustrator.
-Examples of the figures generated are provided in [figures](figures/).
+The figures were further polished using Adobe Illustrator.
+The final figures generated are provided in [figures](figures/).

 ### Contact:
-Saugato Rahman Dhruba (saugatorahman.dhruba@nih.gov)
+Saugato Rahman Dhruba (dhruba018@gmail.com)
 Cancer Data Science Lab, NCI, NIH

 </div>